 Toss a coin into the Trevi Fountain before you go

 The legend claims that anyone who throws a coin into this famous Baroque fountain is destined to return to the ancient streets of Rome and you will definitely want to return to this incredible city.
 With only one day in Rome, there is no way to truly experience each and every one of the thousands of things to do here, so a return trip is a must!
+For a Rome 2 days itinerary you can find more to do.
 One way to inspire this is a parting glance at this masterpiece of Baroque art, a sight made famous by so many classic movies and synonymous of the romance and appeal of Rome.
 Tourists flock to this attraction hoping to secure themselves a return trip, so it is advisable to visit at night when the crowd dies down, right before your whirlwind one day in Rome comes to an end.
 The cascading waters lit by night are sure to leave a lasting memory of your time spent in this magical place.

 Rome is a city that tops the bucket lists of travelers worldwide and for good reason!
 With centuries of history and the claim-to-fame of having not only an empire but also an entire period of history named after it, this vibrant city has been a draw for tourists since before tourism became a household word!
 You could spend weeks or months exploring here, but if you only have a chance to spend one day in Rome, there are so many sights and attractions that can maximize your time and give you a true glimpse into what this city has to offer, sure to inspire you to visit again and again for a better taste of la dolce vita!